-The Salvia family belongs to the genus Lamiaceae.
-It is a very large plant family with about 250 different genera and about 7000 species which are scattered in all corners of the planet.
-Sage has, like all Lamiaceae, a strong presence of flavorings, so it is used in the kitchen as a condiment, in perfumery as an extract, in liqueur as an aroma and in the pharmacy as a counter product.
+The Salvia family belongs to the Lamiaceae genus.
+It is an extensive plant family with around 250 different genera and 7000 species, scattered in all corners of the planet.
+Sage, like all Lamiaceae, has a strong presence of flavoring essential oils, thus used as a seasoning, in perfumery as an extract, in liqueur as an aroma and the pharmacy as a counter product.

-The plants are over a meter high with the average plant height of about 50 cm.
-The plant is annual, but in some cases perennial and shrubby.
-The leaves of sage have a very intense aroma, with special spicy notes.
-The leaves can be used both fresh and dried.
-The leaf as a dried product, keeps its flavors really good for a long time.
+The plant has a height of over one meter, but the average plant height is around 50 cm.
+Furthermore, it is annual, but in some cases, also perennial and shrubby.
+The leaves of the sage have a very intense aroma, with a distinctive spicy note and are used both fresh and dried.
+The dried leaves keep the flavors well and for a long time.

-The shape of the leaves gives your name to the different qualities.
-Salvia latifolia is the most common, it has long and broad leaves.
-Salvia lavandulifolia usually has the thinnest leaves, and the most intense aroma.
-The Salvia crispa has wavy leaves.
+The shape of the leaves gives the different qualities of their name.
+Salvia Latifolia is the most common, and it has long and broad leaves.
+Salvia lavandulifolia usually has the narrowest leaves and the most intense aroma.
+The Salvia Crispa has wavy leaves.

-Sage is a typical aroma of Italian cuisine and belongs to the Mediterranean diet.
-In the vegan natural kitchen, so using aromatic plants, it should therefore be used sparingly, it contains the substance Tujones and also camphor, which are neurotoxic in high doses.
-Sage is best used in the kitchen to flavor meat dishes.
-Not everyone knows that sage also has a preservative effect.
+Royal sage is a typical aroma of Italian cuisine and belongs to the Mediterranean diet.
+In natural vegan cooking, i.e., using aromatic plants, it should, therefore, be dosed sparingly; it contains the substance Tujones and camphor, which are neurotoxic in high doses.
+It is best used in the kitchen to flavor meat dishes.
+Not everyone knows that the herb also has a preservative effect.

-Sage is very popular in the kitchen for its special and unique aroma.
-Together with basil, oregano and rosemary, it is included in many meat and vegetable recipes.
+It is prevalent in the kitchen because of its special and unique aroma.
+Together with basil, oregano, and rosemary, you may use it in many meat and vegetable recipes.

-Generally sage is used to season pasta and legumes.
-The ideal culinary "death" of this aromatic herb is with the meat of sevaggina, but it also tastes once to flavor dairy products.
-In many recipes today we find the sage is mixed with butter and used in the preparation of fresh filled pasta.
+In general, sage flavors pasta and legumes.
+The ideal culinary "death" of this aromatic herb is with the meat of sevaggina, but also try it to flavor milk products.
+Today, in many recipes, we find it mixed with butter and used in the preparation of fresh filled pasta.

-Sage is the spice (flavor) for Saltimbocca alla Romana and refines steamed, fried fish, minced meat, or roast pork.
+Sage is the spice (aroma) for Saltimbocca alla Romana and refines steamed, fried fish, minced meat, or roast pork.

-Sage goes well with rosemary, savory, marjoram, basil, garlic, ginger and onion.
+Salvia officinalis goes well with rosemary, savory, marjoram, basil, garlic, ginger, and onion.